XBert is the name of our app, and also and also the name for our risk notifications taken from EXPERT BUSINESS ALERT.

 We are continually building new XBerts to help solve common and more specialised problems for business owners, bookkeepers, accountants, and finance teams.

-Each time you log in, you’ll see your SNAPSHOTS.
-These give you a picture of your business' financial health.
-The first of your Snapshots shows the current number of XBerts your business has and the associated risk amount from unresolved XBerts.
+Within each client record, you’ll see your SNAPSHOTS.
+These give you a picture of your clients financial health.
+The first of your Snapshots shows the current number of XBerts your client has and the associated risk amount from unresolved XBerts.

 Go to the XBERTS tab on the navigation menu to see an overview of each XBert.
 Click VIEW to see more detail on that XBert, issues that can arise due to this risk, and tips on how to resolve it.